 Some homeowners forced to evacuate have made claims for temporary housing until they can return home after repairs are made.
-Before the storm made landfall, Temporary Accommodations had begun locating hotels and suitable temporary housing for our adjusters and their customers.
+Before the storm made landfall, Sedgwick’s temporary housing division had begun locating hotels and suitable temporary housing for our adjusters and their customers.
 Our CAT team was able to get into Wilmington before most response teams and immediately began assisting property adjusters and first responders in rebuilding the community.

 Inland flooding will remain a major issue because much of eastern North and South Carolina is relatively low in elevation.
 The landscape of where a storm makes landfall contributes heavily to the way that storm proceeds in severity and damage to life, land, and property.
 While the coast received up to thirty inches of rain in some areas, cities as far west as Raleigh had more than ten inches dumped on them, causing flash flooding to be a major issue and the trickledown effect to flood numerous towns days after the storm had ended.

 For the moment, New Hanover County and the city of Wilmington have become an island, cut off from the rest of the state by the downpour that was Florence now moving toward South Carolina and returning to the sea.
-Temporary Accommodations CAT Response Team and others continue assisting those returning to homes battered and destroyed.
+Sedgwick’s temporary housing division CAT Response Team and others continue assisting those returning to homes battered and destroyed.
 We will be here for the long run, rebuilding communities with the citizens who call them home.